q191201771/lalext/lal_website_english/debug_dump.md

-# debug dump capture lal stream debugging
+# Debug dump capture for lal stream debugging

-lal supports saving the data dump of the input stream as a binary file, and afterwards, through this dump file, the stream is fed into lal again for data playback.
+lal supports saving the data dump of the input stream as a binary file, and afterwards, through this dump file, the stream can be fed into lal again for data playback.

-When a problem occurs, you can dump the data and provide it to the author of lal for his help in analysing it.
+If a problem occurs, you can dump the data and provide it to the author of lal to help him analysing it.

 Here are the corresponding dump methods for each protocol: